hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_configuration.html.markdown

 * [Authenticating to Azure using a Service Principal and a Client Certificate](service_principal_client_certificate.html)
 * [Authenticating to Azure using a Service Principal and a Client Secret](service_principal_client_secret.html)

-Further steps must be taken to grant a Service Principal permission to manage objects in an Azure Active Directory:

-* Granting a Service Principal permission to manage AAD (covered in this guide)

 ---

 We recommend using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.